- Academic Philosophy

 - Academic Calendar

-Human ecology is an educational philosophy that applies knowledge from multiple disciplines to address environmental and social problems.
-This unique approach to education is the foundation of the college's academic program.
-It's also what makes College of the Atlantic different from other colleges.
+An educational philosophy, human ecology applies knowledge from multiple disciplines to address environmental and social problems.
+Not only is this unique approach to education the foundation of the college's academic program, but it also distinguishes College of the Atlantic (COA) from other colleges.